robertwaredev/scripts/docs/Foglight.md

 - Enemies, anomalies, and other disturbances are constantly emerging from the darkness.
 - Fog storms also roam the Overworld, destroying and creating new areas as they move, as well as causing a variety of unpredictable effects.

+## Fog Gates

+- Fog Gates are passages between the Overworld and The Old World, destroyed and created in new locations with the passing of the Fog.
+They are the only means of accessing The Old World.

-## The Underworld
+## The Old World

 > Don't get lost.

-- The Underworld is a massive, subterranean cave network made up of the spaces left behind by the old world and the rotting roots of the World Tree.
-No sunlight reaches the Underworld.
+- The Old World is a massive, subterranean cave network made up of the spaces left behind by ruined cities and the rotting roots of the World Tree.
+No sunlight reaches the Old World.
 - Enemies, anomalies, and other disturbances are constantly emerging from the darkness.
-- The Overworld has a multitude of passages to the Underworld which are created and destroyed in the Fog at random locations.
+- The Overworld has a multitude of passages to the Old World which are created and destroyed in the Fog at random locations.
 These passages remain either until the Fog returns to scour them from the face of the map, or players protect them by building Foglight structures that ward off the Fog.
-- Fog does not penetrate very deep into the Underworld, thus the Underworld remains a largely unchanged gameplay space, save for the shifting passages leading to the Overworld.
+- Fog does not penetrate very deep into the Old World, thus the Old World remains a largely unchanged gameplay space, save for the shifting passages leading to the Overworld.

 ## Fogstones & Foglight